giacomoborin/Beamer-Theme/README.md

 ![immagine](https://user-images.githubusercontent.com/64229723/115863144-54ed6c80-a435-11eb-870e-804b5819b2a7.png)

-### colours & themes

-The theme is currently available only in **math** and **physisc** versions, we'll soon add some other departments.
+**colours & themes:** The theme is currently available only in **math** and **physisc** versions, we'll soon add some other departments.
 We will also add different colours, and various other settings.

 ## HOW TO USE:
 The second beta release is available!
 However, the project is still marked as incomplete... therefore you might run into some issues.